odkr/pandoc-zotxt.lua/README.md

 **pandoc-zotxt.lua** requires [Pandoc](https://www.pandoc.org/) v2.0 or later,
 [Zotero](https://www.zotero.org/), [zotxt](https://github.com/egh/zotxt/), and
 [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/).
-It should work under any POSIX-compliant operating system (e.g., Linux, macOS, FreeBSD, OpenBSD, NetBSD) as well as under Windows.
-It has *not* been tested under Windows, however.
+It should work under any POSIX-compliant operating system (e.g., \*BSD, Linux, macOS) as well as under Windows; it has *not* been tested under Windows, however.

 ## Installation